What Can I expect in an In-person alexander technique lesson?

 We offer group and individual sessions via Zoom, Skype, and FaceTime.
-Just like in a hands-on lesson, lessons online will give you a basic understanding of the Alexander Technique, and tools to tackle your habits in everyday life.
+Just like in a hands-on lesson, lessons online will give you an understanding of the Alexander Technique, and provide tools to tackle your habits in everyday life.
 We use the Primal Alexander Method as popularized by Mio Morales.
-Book a trial lesson and experience for yourself!
+Book a trial lesson and experience for yourself.